Wills: Flexible Life Interest Trusts: ideal for most couples.

 The FLIT is flexible because it allows the Trustees of the Flexible Life Interest trust created by the Last Will of the first to die to advance capital as well as income to the survivor, if required.
 Income includes the right to live in the family home, should it be in the trust.
 In most cases, the survivor will automatically be entitled to any income generated with the FLIT – but they don’t have to take it if it isn’t needed.

-For married couples or those in a Civil Partnership, it the creation of the Flexible Life Interest Trust does not cause a tax charge, nor does it use up any of the Inheritance Tax allowance of the deceased spouse.
-Their may be some issues under the new rules George Osborn proposed for increased Nil Rate Bands on more expensive properties – we keep that sort of thing under constant review for new clients, and under our Peace of Mind Service for existing clients.
+For married couples or those in a Civil Partnership, the creation on death of the Flexible Life Interest Trust does not cause a tax charge, nor does it use up any of the Inheritance Tax allowance of the deceased spouse.
+There may be some issues under the Property Nil Rate Band on more expensive properties – they keep that sort of thing under constant review for new clients, and under their Peace of Mind Service for existing clients.
 Currently the full normal Nil Rate Band is preserved for the later use on the death of the surviving spouse.
-(It is only the extra property related Nil Rate Band which may be affected – but we have already developed an answer to that anyway.)
+(It is only the extra property related Nil Rate Band which may be affected – but our contacts have already developed an answer to that anyway.)
 As the trust is not owned by the surviving spouse/partner, it cannot be given away by them to, say, a new spouse or partner, and it cannot under current be assessed if the survivor needs to end their days in a care home, though the Trustees can of course decide to pay such fees anyway.

 The Flexible Life Interest Trust Will:

 Includes powers for the trustees to lend trust capital to the survivor.
 So if they need capital, the trustees can lend it to them – with the capital being repaid either when the survivor dies or if they go into care.
 This helps to keep the capital for future generations – and for several generations if the Trustees feel that is right bearing in mind that each generation could save substantial Inheritance Tax as well as protecting the original assets.